Navigation: Menu Commands > Options Menu >

 Control points

-Number of additional data points used to estimate partial derivatives at the input points.
+The number of points used to interpolate with the quadratic method.
 In most cases the default value of 4 works nicely.
 However in some cases more points are needed to smooth the resulting plot.

 Related macro commands